 Will there be door sales?

+No door sales will be available.
 Tickets can be purchased online up until the time of the event using i-TICKET.
 Tickets are also available to purchase from the New Plymouth i-SITE daily from 10am – 5pm.

 Puke Ariki Museum